Oryxel/ViaBedrock/README.md

 ViaBedrock aims to be as compatible and accurate as possible with the Minecraft: Bedrock Edition protocol.

+## About this fork
+Hi there!
+This fork is mainly to add my own stuff that is not prob going to be push onto mainstream (cuz there implement is pretty bad...)

 ## Usage
 **ViaBedrock is in very early stages of development and NOT intended for regular use yet.**